phaserjs/phaser/README.md

 * The Loader would incorrectly call `fileComplete` for legacy audio files instead of setting it as a callback, throwing up errors if the audio file failed to load (thanks @spayton #1212)
 * The Uint32Array check used in Utils was incorrectly replacing Uint32Array on Safari, causing errors like BitmapData.getPixel32 to fail and other related issues (fixes #1043 and #1197)
 * Camera.follow would break if the parent of the Sprite being followed was scaled in any way (thanks @englercj #1222)
+* Fixed the 4fv uniform in the Pixelate filter.

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md